Pulivaal

 Pulivaal is a 2014 Indian Tamil-language comedy thriller film directed by G. Marimuthu, and produced by Sarath Kumar and Listin Stephen.
 It stars Vimal, Prasanna, Oviya, Ananya, and Ineya.
 The film is a remake of the 2011 Malayalam film Chaappa Kurishu which itself was an adaptation of the 2009 South Korean film Handphone.
 It started production in March 2013 and released on 7 February 2014.
-The film is notably the director's final directorial before his death in 2023.
+Pulivaal is Marimuthu's final directorial before his death in 2023.